-- The NEA Literature Fellowships, grants to published creative writers that enable the recipients to set aside time for writing, research, travel, and general career advancement, and to translators who bring specific works from other countries to readers in the United States. - The NEA Jazz Masters Fellowship is the highest honor that the U.S. bestows on jazz artists.
-Since 1982, the annual program has elevated to its ranks a select number of living legends who have made exceptional contributions to the advancement of jazz. - The NEA National Heritage Fellowships are lifetime achievement awards that recognize the recipients' artistic excellence and support their continuing contributions to our nation's traditional arts heritage.
+- The NEA Literature Fellowships, grants to published creative writers that enable the recipients to set aside time for writing, research, travel, and general career advancement, and to translators who bring specific works from other countries to readers in the United States. - The NEA Jazz Masters Fellowships, representing the highest honor that the U.S. bestows on jazz artists.
+Each year since 1982, the program has elevated to its ranks a select number of living legends who have made exceptional contributions to the advancement of jazz. - The NEA National Heritage Fellowships, lifetime achievement awards that recognize the recipients' artistic excellence and support their continuing contributions to our nation's traditional arts heritage.

-Additionally, the NEA helps to administer the National Medal of Arts, a White House program for the highest award given to artists and arts patrons by the U.S. government.
+Additionally, the NEA partly administers the National Medal of Arts, a White House program for the highest award given to artists and arts patrons by the U.S. government.
 The National Medal of Arts is awarded by the president to individuals or groups who "are deserving of special recognition by reason of their outstanding contributions to the excellence, growth, support and availability of the arts in the United States."

-Beyond direct grant support, the NEA provides technical assistance to help arts organizations understand and comply with federal accessibility requirements for people with disabilities, including the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990, as amended.
+Beyond direct grant support, the NEA provides technical assistance to help arts organizations understand and comply with federal accessibility requirements for people with disabilities, including the Rehabilitation Act and the Americans with Disabilities Act.
 NEA grantees are required to affirm their assurance of compliance with applicable laws.
-The NEA also provides professional development around cultural accessibility for SAAs and RAOs to build capacity for state- and regional-level accessibility initiatives and legal compliance efforts.